-The Role of a CNA
+The Duties of a Nursing Assistant

 - Administering basic care to patients

-- Reading patient’s vital signs
+- Taking patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients

 CNAs can also work in Scranton SC nursing homes or long term care facilities.
 In those environments, nursing assistants are more engaged in helping patients with their Activities of Daily Living (ADL).
 ADLs are characterized as routine activities that the majority of people accomplish daily without help, for example eating, dressing, or using the washroom.
 Nursing assistants commonly develop more of a bond with these patients since they usually stay in the facilities for prolonged time periods.
 In many cases, they may become the conduit between the patient and the balance of the medical staff due to their familiarity with their charges.
 Consequently, the CNA’s expertise can be a beneficial resource for preparing the proper care and treatment of long term care patients.